Leave-one-out Singular Subspace Perturbation Analysis for Spectral Clustering: Spectral Clustering for Mixture Models

 Consequently, we have

 \end{lemma}

-With a proper choice of the threshold $T$, Lemma \ref{lem:thresholding} only poses requirements on the smallest cluster size $\beta n/k$ and minimum separation among the centers $\Delta$.
+With a proper choice of the threshold $T$, Lemma \ref{lem:thresholding} only poses requirements on the smallest cluster size $\beta n/k$ and the minimum separation among the centers $\Delta$.
 Compared to Lemma \ref{lem:decomposition} and Theorem \ref{thm:subg}, it removes any condition on the smallest non-zero singular value such as (\ref{eqn:eigengap}) or (\ref{eqn:gap_subg}).
 In addition, it requires no knowledge on the rank $\kr$.
+Note that under the conditions of Lemma \ref{lem:thresholding}, $\hat r$ defined in (\ref{eqn:hat_r_def}) always exists (See Lemma \ref{lem:hat_r_exist}).

 With Lemma \ref{lem:thresholding}, we have the following exponential error bound on the performance of $\tilde z$ on sub-Gaussian mixture models, analogous to Theorem \ref{thm:subg} and Corollary \ref{cor:subg} for $\hat z.$ \begin{theorem} Consider the estimator $\tilde z$ from Algorithm \ref{alg:thresholding}.
 Assume $\epsilon_i\sim\text{SG}_p(\sigma^2)$ independently with zero mean for each $i\in[n]$.
 Assume $\beta n/k^4\geq 400$.
 There exist constants $C,C',C_1,C_2>0$ such that under the assumption that